AdTurds – Adverts that are shit Bad adverts. Badverts

-My favourite car adverts
+best car adverts ever

 So car ads tend to look better and be more engaging than any others.
 Many of them are little art forms in their own right: expounding on the car as expression of freedom; pushing that emotional connection; as a driver of industry and innovation and - sometimes - as an excuse to go totally batshit crazy.